 An appreciation of the limits and potential consequences of the third Saudi oil war are critical—the former having to do with Saudi Arabia’s current vulnerabilities, while the latter concern Iran’s possible reactions.

 Though the Saudis, as OPEC’s swing producer, can impact immediate supply fluctuations, their ability to fundamentally reshape market dynamics is now being hampered by new pressures.
-The toxic mixture of rapidly growing domestic consumption (driven by population increase) and ill-conceived subsidies that encourage it is now being aggravated by the possibility of depleting reserves of conventional hydrocarbons.
+The toxic mixture of rapidly growing domestic consumption (driven by population increase) and ill-conceived subsidies that

 The resource shortage was alluded to in Wikileaks revelations of U.S. exchanges with Sadad al-Husseini, Aramco’s former head of exploration and production.
 The cables reveal that Saudi oil reserves are possibly exaggerated by up to 40 percent.